TheOdinProject/curriculum/react/states_and_effects/more_on_state.md

 - [What's the difference between passing a value vs a callback to the `setState` function?](#state-updater-functions)
 - [Why should we always provide a new Object to `setState`?](#objects-and-arrays-in-state)
 - [Why would you want to control a component?](#controlled-components)

-### Additional resources

-This section contains helpful links to related content.
-It isn't required, so consider it supplemental.

-- We intentionally skipped some of the articles pertaining to state from the React documentation.
-We are confident that the concepts covered thus far will equip you with enough knowledge to tackle the projects to come in the course.
-Though if you want to delve into the topic further, you can read all of the articles in the [Adding Interactivity](https://react.dev/learn/adding-interactivity) and the [Managing State](https://react.dev/learn/managing-state) section.